Accelerating Federal Investigations with OSINT Insights

 Detect chatter and activity indicative of terrorism, trafficking, and other crimes

-These same capabilities can scan surface web social media sites for the type of insight needed to support the public in times of disaster: for posts indicating severe flooding, for example, or for posts that may indicate someone planning a mass shooting.
+These same capabilities can scan surface web social media sites for the type of insight needed to support the public in times of disaster: for posts indicating severe flooding, for example, or that may indicate someone planning a mass shooting.

 Analyze crime networks